mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 Batteries and safety
 -------------------------------------
 LiPo batteries are usually used for drones as it provides the best energy-to-weight ratio.
+The battery has a voltage that is the product of the number of cells and the cell voltage (assumed to be equal for each cell).
+A LiPo has $3.7V$ nominal per cell if it is depleted and 4.2 V if it is fully charged.
+Two important characteristics are defining a battery: its capacity expressed in mAh and its C-rating.
 A drawback of these batteries is their chance to catch fire.
 To use them correctly, please read `this link <https://www.cnydrones.org/lipo-batteries-and-safety-for-beginners/>`__ to understand them and follow these guidelines.

 Charging:
 ^^^^^^^^^^^